alexladda/instance-content/pages/about me.md

   </li>
 </ul>

 *Hi this is me.
-I've always loved building cool things, and went on to build literal houses.
+I always loved building cool things, and went on to build literal houses.
 Then I started building ideas for houses.
 After a decade of amazing projects, I am now on a different trajectory.*

-The true constant that was always the driver for my passion was the idea that there are superordinate things to learn from whatever you're currently engaged with.
-I learned a lot about business, about people, about how this world works.
+I felt the need to step back for just a bit to see a bigger picture, to see clearly, to find somewhere where I can still build things.
+I believe that there is always something superordinate to learn from, whatever work you're currently engaged in.

-I felt the needed to step back for a just a tiny bit to see a bigger picture, to see clearly, to find somewhere where I can still build things, but can also learn a whole lot.
-I committed to learning everything I could about machine learning, data science, and the tech industry.
+This drives my passion.
+Learning about how this world works through business, through people, through my work.
+I committed to learning everything I could about data analysis, data science, and the tech industry - I'm excited to see what there is yet to discover.